netease-im/camellia/docs/camellia-redis-proxy/redis-proxy-en.md

 ## Quick Start
-1) you need a spring-boot project first, then add dependency in your pom.xml，like this（see [sample-code](/camellia-samples/camellia-redis-proxy-samples)）:
+1) you need a spring-boot project first, then add dependency in your pom.xml，like this
 ```
 <dependency>
   <groupId>com.netease.nim</groupId>